Lead Exposure and Health Effects

 What is Lead?

-Pure lead is a heavy metal at room temperature and pressure and is a basic chemical element.
+Lead is a metal and is a basic chemical element.
 It can combine with various other substances to form other lead compounds.

 Lead has been poisoning workers for thousands of years.
 Lead can damage the:

-When absorbed into the body in high enough doses, lead can be toxic.
+When absorbed into the body in high enough doses, lead is toxic.
 In addition, workers' lead exposure can harm their children's development.
 Biological parents' lead exposure can harm the physical and mental development of a baby before birth.

 Routes of Exposure